 When we are in

 inner_function(), c is local to us, b is nonlocal and a is global.
-We can read as well as assign new values to c but can only read b and c from
+We can read as well as assign new values to c but can only read b and a from

 If we try to assign as a value to b, a new variable b is created in the local namespace which is different than the nonlocal b.
-Same thing happens when we assign a value to a.
+The same thing happens when we assign a value to a.

 However, if we declare a as global, all the reference and assignment go to the global a.
 Similarly, if we want to rebind the variable b, it must be declared as nonlocal.
 The following example will further clarify this.

 def outer_function(): a = 20 def inner_function(): a = 30 print('a =', a) inner_function() print('a =', a) a = 10 outer_function() print('a =', a)